mattclifford1/CLIME/clime/evaluation/README.md

 Use `**kwargs` to peel off any arguments you dont want to use

+The evaluation needs to return either a dict with keys 'avg' and 'std' or simply just a number of the evaluation score (float).

 ## Generating explanations
 To generate an explanation from the given generator use:
 ```